technyon/nuki_hub/README.md

 ## Pairing with a Nuki Lock or Opener

-Enable pairing mode on the Nuki Lock or Opener (press the button on the Nuki device for a few seconds) and power on the ESP32.<br>
+Enable pairing mode on the Nuki Lock or Opener (press the button on the Nuki device for a few seconds - make sure Bluetooth pairing is allowed for the Nuki Lock button before) and power on the ESP32.<br>
 Pairing should be automatic.<br>
 <br>
 When pairing is successful, the web interface should show "Paired: Yes".<br>